 In 1986, Connelly moved on to Syracuse University as an assistant cross country and track coach.
 During his time in central New York, he coached the men's and women's middle distance and distance runners and managed recruiting duties for both programs.
 Connelly also completed a second master's degree in physical education with a concentration in exercise science.

 A native of Pittsburgh, Pa., Connelly and his wife, the former Donna Southerly, are the parents of two children -- daughter, Ali, and son, Brendan.
-Ali is an elementary school teacher who graduated from West Virginia University after competing on the women's soccer team, while Brendan enters his senior year at DePauw University.
+Ali is an elementary school teacher who graduated from West Virginia University after competing on the women's soccer team, while Brendan is a recent graduate of DePauw University.